GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

             headers : this.getHeaders()
         });

--  parameters are the QiStream Id and the starting and ending index values for the desired window Ex: For a time index, request url format will be "/{streamId}/Data/GetWindowValues?startIndex={startTime}&endIndex={endTime}
+-  parameters are the SdsStream Id and the starting and ending index values for the desired window Ex: For a time index, request url format will be "/{streamId}/Data/GetWindowValues?startIndex={startTime}&endIndex={endTime}